 Effective April 1, 2017, we acquired the business and certain assets of Emantras, a digital education company that provides engaging learning experiences and effective knowledge delivery through award-winning digital and mobile solutions with offices in Fremont, California and Chennai, India.
 This acquisition strengthens our eLearning development capabilities, allowing us to better serve our customer base with the latest digital learning solutions.
 The upfront purchase price was \$3.2 million in cash.
 In addition, the purchase agreement requires up to an additional \$0.3 million of consideration, contingent upon the achievement of an earnings target during the twelve-month period following completion of the acquisition, plus a percentage of any earnings in excess of the specified earnings target.
+The goodwill recognized is due to the expected synergies from combining the operations of the acquiree with the Company.
 We expect that all of the goodwill recorded for financial statement purposes will be deductible for tax purposes, except that the contingent consideration is only deductible when paid.
 If the actual contingent consideration payments are less than the estimated fair value as of the acquisition date, a portion of goodwill will not be deductible for tax purposes.
 The acquired Emantras business is included in the Learning Solutions segment, and the results of its operations have been included in the consolidated financial statements beginning April 1, 2017.
 The proforma impact of the acquisition is not material to our results of operations.